TusharP05/tododoc/readMe.md

 The Django To-Do List application includes comprehensive tests to ensure the reliability and correctness of the codebase.
 The tests are divided into the following categories:

 1. **Unit Tests**: 100% code coverage for the application's models, views, and serializers.

 2. **Integration Tests**: 100% code coverage for the application's REST API endpoints.

 3. **End-to-End (E2E) Tests**: Tests for the following scenarios:
    - Create a todo item
    - View all todo items
    - Update a todo item
    - Delete a todo item

-Tests are automatically triggered using GitHub Action on every commit.

 The test results, including the coverage reports, can be found in the project's Git repository.